shadi1717/oracle-cloud-data-platform-workshop/Lab11/LabGuide11.md

     ![](./images/omc2.png " ")

 3. Once the Management Cloud Instances page loads, look at the top right of your screen to find the available regions.  **Select** from the drop down the same region in which you have spun up your ADW instance.
+It is assumed for the purposes of this lab that you already have an ADW instance provisioned.
+If not, please refer to this workshop's other lab guide on setting up an ADW instance.

     ![](./images/omc3.png " ")